dotse/tls-fed-auth/tls-fed-auth.md

 ## Swedish National Agency for Education

-The Swedish National Agency for Education [@SkolverketFedAE] leverages FedAE within its digital national test platform to establish a robust authentication mechanism.
+The Swedish National Agency for Education [@SkolverketMATF] leverages MATF within its digital national test platform to establish a robust authentication mechanism.
 The platform utilizes an API for client verification prior to secure data transfer to the agency's test service, ensuring the integrity and confidentiality of educational data.

 ## Sambruk's EGIL

-Sambruk's EGIL [@EGIL], a platform providing digital services to municipalities, has successfully integrated the FedAE framework.
+Sambruk's EGIL [@EGIL], a platform providing digital services to municipalities, has successfully integrated the MATF framework.
 This deployment demonstrates the framework's adaptability to support a wide range of digital service infrastructures.

-These deployments highlight the effectiveness of the FedAE framework in enhancing security and interoperability within the educational sector.
+These deployments highlight the effectiveness of the MATF framework in enhancing security and interoperability within the educational sector.

 # Security Considerations

 ## Security Risks and Trust Management

-The security risks associated with the FedAE framework are confined to each individual federation.
+The security risks associated with the MATF framework are confined to each individual federation.
 Both the federation operator and federation members share the responsibility of maintaining trust and security within the federation.
 Proper handling and management of metadata, as well as thorough vetting of federation members, are crucial to sustaining this trust and security.
 Each federation operates within a trust framework, which includes its own security policies and procedures to ensure the integrity and reliability of the federation.

 ## TLS